Kuemper, Coyotes hold on for 2-1 win over Predators

 The fifth power play for Nashville came as a result of Josh Archibald's illegal check to the head of the Predators' Josh Hartman with 1:41 left in the second period.
 Hartman was bleeding and had to leave the ice.

-Coyotes forward Lawson Crouse became the third Coyotes player this season to play his 100th career NHL game.

 Notes: Predators D P.K.
 Subban was placed on injured reserve before the game with an upper-body injury, and F Viktor Arvidsson, already on injured reserve, could miss six to eight weeks with a broken thumb. ...
 Nashville activated D Dan Hamhuis from injured reserve for his first game since Oct.
 23. ...
-F Austin Watson played in his first game after serving an 18-game suspension for domestic violence. ...
-Coyotes D Jakob Chychrun was scratched with an upper body injury and is day to day, coach Rick Tocchet said.
-Chychrun, after being out due to injury until his return on Tuesday in Detroit, missed his 16th game this season. ...
-The Coyotes announced Thursday the hiring of former U.S. Olympian Lyndsey Fry to serve as a special advisor to Coyotes' president and CEO Ahron Cohen.
-Fry, 26, will also be a brand ambassador for the club.
+F Austin Watson got an assist in his first game after serving an 18-game suspension for domestic violence.

 UP NEXT